Zelda Fitzgerald: Pregnancy and Scottie

 The satirical review led to Zelda receiving offers from other magazines to write stories and articles.
 According to their daughter, Scott "spent many hours editing the short stories she sold to College Humor and to Scribner's Magazine".
 In June 1922, Metropolitan Magazine published an essay by Zelda Fitzgerald titled "Eulogy on the Flapper".
 At the time flappers were typically young, modern women who bobbed their hair and wore short skirts.
 They also drank alcohol and had premarital sex.
 Though ostensibly a piece about the decline of the flapper lifestyle after its heyday in the early 1920s, Zelda's biographer Nancy Milford wrote that Zelda's essay served as "a defense of her own code of existence."
 In the article, Zelda described the ephemeral phenomenon of the flapper:

-After the publication of The Beautiful and Damned in March 1922, the Fitzgeralds traveled to either New York or St. Paul in order for Zelda to procure on abortion.
+After the publication of The Beautiful and Damned in March 1922, the Fitzgeralds traveled to either New York or St. Paul in order for Zelda to procure an abortion.
 Ultimately, Zelda would have three abortions during their marriage, and her sister Rosalind later questioned whether Zelda's later mental deterioration was due to health side-effects of these unsafe procedures.
 Zelda's thoughts on terminating her second pregnancy are unknown, but in the first draft of The Beautiful and Damned, Scott wrote a scene in which Gloria Gilbert believes she is pregnant and Anthony Patch suggests she "talk to some woman and find out what's best to be done.
 Most of them fix it some way."
 Anthony's suggestion was removed from the final version, and this significant alteration shifted the focus from a moral dilemma about the act of abortion to Gloria's superficial concern that a baby would ruin her figure.

 Following the financial failure of Scott's play The Vegetable, the Fitzgeralds found themselves mired in debt.
 Although Scott wrote short stories furiously to pay the bills, he became burned out and depressed.
 During this period, while Scott wrote short stories at home, the New York Police Department detained Zelda near the Queensboro Bridge on the suspicion of her being the "Bobbed Haired Bandit," an infamous spree-robber later identified as Celia Cooney.
 Following this incident, the couple departed in April 1924 for Paris, France, in the hope of living a more frugal existence abroad in Europe.